 Harden 1st Trojan named POWPublished 10:29pm Monday, February 11, 2013

-It was announced on Monday that Joanna Harden became the first Troy University women’s basketball player in school history to be named Sun Belt Conference Player of the Week since Troy joined the league in 2005-06.sailing
+It was announced on Monday that Joanna Harden became the first Troy University women’s basketball player in school history to be named Sun Belt Conference Player of the Week since Troy joined the league in 2005-06.

 Harden led the Trojans with 27 points and four assists in the team’s 74-70 overtime victory over Middle Tennessee State on Sunday.